 Depart Kyoto and transfer to the train station for a 3-hour bullet train journey to Atami Station.
-Continue by coach to the Hakone area and enjoy a boat cruise on the peaceful waters of Lake Ashi before boarding the Hakone ropeway to soar over the hilltops to the volcanic Owakudani Valley.
-Travel around 2 hours to Japan's vibrant capital city, Tokyo.
-Please note that your luggage will be transferred separately to your hotel in Tokyo and arrive later the same day.
+Continue by coach to the Hakone area and enjoy a boat cruise on the peaceful waters of Lake Ashi.

+Go on to board the Hakone Ropeway where you will soar over the hilltops to the volcanic Owakudani Valley.